aoijs/website/src/content/docs/functions/tempCooldown.md

 ## Example(s)

-This will set a temporary cooldown for a command which applies once only:
+This will set a temporary cooldown for a command which applies once:

 ```javascript
 client.command({